Carlos Slim raises bet on Dutch telecoms group KPN

 "Consolidating the whole company and putting all that on its balance sheet at this stage would not be viewed favourably by America Movil shareholders," the source said.

-America Movil, Latin America's biggest phone company, earlier this month reported weak fourth-quarter results that widely missed analysts' expectations, in part because of exchange losses related to the company's stakes in KPN and Telecom Austria.

-Theodoor Gilissen analyst Jos Versteeg said Slim, whose net worth is estimated at $72 billion (47 billion pounds) by Forbes magazine, might still end up taking over KPN in the longer term.
+Theodoor Gilissen analyst Jos Versteeg said Slim, whose net worth is estimated at $72 billion by Forbes magazine, might still end up taking over KPN in the longer term, however.

 "What Slim has done in Latin America is take a stake, invest heavily and then take over the group completely," he noted.